davidcalikes/Marvelous-Matching/docs/README.md

 - __Project Inception__

-    As far back as I can remember, I have always had a some-what innate, practical understanding of computing and technology.
+    As far back as I can remember, I have always had an innate, practical understanding of computing and technology.
 Having worked within the field of Special Education for the last 15 years I often feel and act upon a sense of duty to assist pupils and collegues who are having difficulty operating and integrating assitive technologies.

     Marvelous Matching, was developed in response to the following technical issues within St Mary's Special School: <br>